LitoKarageorgou/floral-design-studio/README.md

 - Edited featured in section in homepage.
 - Added social media section to services page.
 - Edited social media sections in all pages.

+Version 1.9.2 - 10-01-2025
+- Edited testimonials section in homepage.
+- Fixed portfolio, services and about links in homepage.
+- Added heading in contact form in contact page.